rellfy/openai/README.md

 # openai
 An unofficial Rust library for the OpenAI API.

-> ## Currently in alpha
+> **Warning**
-> Not yet stable enough to be used in any production applications.
+> Currently in alpha, not yet stable enough to be used in any production applications.

 ## Version 0 -> 1 changes